 The best way to get to know us is to come and see us!
 Whether for an admission or community event, a Toddler Story Hour or a private tour of campus, there is no way to fully capture the magic of our school in words so we warmly encourage you to register for an admission event or schedule a tour and come experience the vibrancy and joy of Country Day up close.

 In what grades do you accept new students?
 Are there age requirements for my child to begin?

 We accept new students to any grade level in which we have available space.
-Like many independent schools, all of our teachers are adept at integrating new students into their class communities whether it be a midyear transfer or a fall start.
-The admission office will disclose to you upon receiving your inquiry whether or not the grade to which you are applying currently has open seats.
+Like many independent schools, our teachers are adept at integrating new students into their classroom communities in the fall or where space exists and candidates are qualified to join us mid-year.

 Is Sacramento Country Day School formally affiliated with other Country Day schools across the nation?